 Men and means were also lacking in the naval North at the time the war began.
 But the small regular navy was invincible against next to none, and it enjoyed many means of expansion denied to the South.

 On the outbreak of hostilities, the United States Navy had ninety ships and about nine thousand men–all ranks and ratings (with marines) included.
 The age of steam had come.
 But fifty vessels had no steam at all.
 Of the rest one was on the Lakes, five were quite unserviceable, and thirty-four were scattered about the world without the slightest thought of how to mobilize a fleet at home.
 The age of ironclads had begun already overseas.
 But in his report to Congress on July 4, 1861, Gideon Welles, Secretary of the Navy, only made some wholly non-committal observations in ponderous “officialese.”
-In August he appointed a committee which began its report in September with the sage remark that “Opinions differ amongst naval and scientific men as to the policy of adopting the iron armament for ships-of-war.”
+In August he appointed a committee that began its report in September with the sage remark that “Opinions differ amongst naval and scientific men as to the policy of adopting the iron armament for ships-of-war.”
 In December Welles transmitted this report to Congress with the still sager remark that “The subject of iron armature for ships is one of great general interest, not only to the navy and country but is engaging the attention of the civilized world.”
 Such was the higher administrative preparation for the ironclad battle of the following year.

 It was the same in everything.
 The people had taken no interest in the navy and Congress had faithfully represented them by denying the service all chance of preparing for war till after war had broken out.
 Then there was the usual hurry and horrible waste.
 Fortunately for all concerned, Gideon Welles, after vainly groping about the administrative maze for the first five months, called Gustavus V. Fox to his assistance.
 Fox had been a naval officer of exceptional promise, who had left the service to go into business, who had a natural turn for administration, and who now made an almost ideal Assistant Secretary of the Navy.
 He was, indeed, far more than this; for, in most essentials, he acted throughout the war as a regular Chief of Staff.